Experienced Car Accident Lawyer

 New Jersey has several laws that apply when you get injured in an accident.
 Having a basic awareness of these laws is a good first step in pursuing your case.

-- Auto insurance law.
 Every vehicle operating in New Jersey is required to have auto insurance.
-But even if your insurance policy, as well as the other driver’s, can cover your accident costs, getting the money won’t be easy.
+But even if your insurance policy, as well as the other driver’s, can cover your accident costs, getting money beyond property damage won’t be easy.
 You’ll have to gather evidence for your claim and negotiate with the insurance provider.
-You may also have to win in a trial.
+You may also face tough decisions like accepting settlements or going to trial.

-- Car accident reporting.
 In an accident where someone was hurt or a vehicle was badly damaged, you are legally obligated to report the incident to the police.
 File an accident report as soon as you can.
 This report will also serve as a valuable evidence once you make an accident claim.
+Also after an accident if you are able to gather pictures, names witnesses and other records or evidence it will help your case.

-- Statute of limitations.
-This is a law that sets a deadline for those who are pursuing a car accident case.
+This is a law that sets a deadline for those who are pursuing a car accident lawsuit.
 If you wish to sue someone for your injuries, you have two years from the date of injury to file a personal injury lawsuit.
 After two years, the NJ court system will likely refuse to hear your case.
 There is also a deadline for filing a written claim, so the sooner you take action, the better.

 The best way to make these laws work for you is by consulting an injury attorney right after your accident.
 One of our experienced New Jersey car accident lawyers can protect your rights, stand up to insurance companies, and build you an effective and robust case.
 It is important to call us immediately, as any delay can hurt your claim.